gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 Process 8847 resuming
 ```

-TODO: are the examples compiled in debug mode?

 If you choose the `-D` option above, you need to dismiss the "Waiting For Debugger" popup.
 There is a dedicated section about this later in the document.

 ### Use the LLDB from the Swift toolchain

 We use a shell script for this, available [here](https://github.com/gmondada/swift-on-android/blob/main/Scripts/apk-swift-lldb).
-The script requires the app ID as an argument:
+We pass the app ID as an argument, but this is optional.
+When omitted, the script just uses the data stored by `apk-lldb-server` in the `/tmp` folder.

 ```console
 $ scripts/apk-swift-lldb org.example.helloswift